 - The first is to define the return value’s data type.
 This is done in the CREATE FUNCTION statement.

 - The second is to use RETURN to return the function’s result.

 Calling a Stored Procedure and User Defined Function

 You can see we actually have to set up a temporary holding value for our return and then as we go through our logic, we put our date into that holding value and then at the very end.
-Let’s command it to return the holding value, and that is what gets returned.

 You may be asking right now, “okay, how does all this stuff gets called?”
-Good question!
-Here is one of the biggest differences that we can think of, that you want to look at is how things are called.

 With a stored procedure (notice how we stressed the stored procedure), it’s pretty much command in a line onto itself.
 We declare the return value as a date and then literally execute the stored procedure and bringing into dates to compare, and then as it does the comparison.
 This is going to send back the maximum date into the return value, then I will be able to select it.